amontaywelch/Customer_Churn_Risk_Prediction/README.md

 The rest of the features were dropped after EDA (correlation with churn < 0.02).

-## Project Issues
+# Project Issues

 1.)
 In the first go-around with this project, `engagement_score` was causing several models to achieve near-perfect performance.
 The reason: the churn label was hard-coded to classify any customer with a score below 30 as churned.
 The models weren't learning anything.
 They were just reading the answer key.

-I removed `engagement_score` entirely and rebuilt the analysis using the underlying behavioral features.
+`engagement_score` was removed entirely and the analysis was rebuilt using the underlying behavioral features.
 Everything after that point is based on signals a real business could actually monitor: app activity, purchase recency, email engagement, and support interactions.

 > Benchmark models that include `engagement_score` are kept in the notebook for reference, but the final model uses none of them.

 2.)
 There were 242 total invalid records in the dataset, as 228 rows of `purchase_frequency` were < 0, which is impossible to have.
 14 rows of `avg_order_value` also had values < 0, which again, is impossible to have.
 The total loss of data from this quality issue was less than 3%, becoming an acceptable loss.
-Running models after the change did

 ---

-## What the Data Shows
+# What the Data Shows

 Before any modeling, the behavioral patterns were already telling a clear story.